bterrier/astrogenerator/README.md

 The `make install` step will copy required files and assets in the build directory.

 ### Linux, macOs and others

-Since the only dependancy is Qt 5, this should build on any platform where Qt 5 is available.

 The only shortcoming is the handling of deployments.
 On macOs you can replace `windeployqt` by `macdeployqt`.